Our 11-week program is open to the best European and Swiss early-stage startups with a promising prototype within EdTech.

 Education is poised to undergo drastic evolution in upcoming years, impacted by new teaching methods and tools.
 With its combined leadership in Education and Innovation, Switzerland offers a unique environment to accelerate the next generation of EdTech startups that will bring global impact.
 EdTech ranges from kindergarten to universities, to vocational education, to continued/lifelong education and to corporate training.
 It encompasses online education and learning technologies designed to be used within classroom and orchestrated by teachers; platforms that allow companies or universities to operate their learning/training strategies and content; platforms that deliver training to indaividuals, with or without certification; educational software for schools, with predefined contents e.g. learning fractions, reducing dyslexia; advanced learning technologies such as augmented reality, virtual reality; learning analytics services which help institutions to ground decision-making in data; as well as education hardware such as educational robotics products and tangible interfaces.
 EdTech also includes services such as platforms for finding private tutors and places where courses could be delivered.
 Switzerland has been spearheading EdTech, with examples such as the EPFL being the first European institution to make available massive open online courses (MOOCs) and Coorpacademy as the most advanced startup to develop tailored online courses for businesses.

-EdTech participants can expect to obtain an initial travel and accommodation stipend of CHF 3’000, followed by a further stipend of CHF 7’000.
-Two startups each can obtain CHF 10’000 and CHF 25’000 based on a competitive pitch at the end of the 11 weeks.
+EdTech participants can expect to obtain an initial travel and accommodation stipend of CHF 3’000, followed by a further possible stipend of CHF 7’000.
+Five startups can obtain CHF 10’000 and two can win CHF 25’000 based on a competitive pitch at the end of the 11 weeks.

 Coworking space is provided in the EdTech Collider on the EPFL campus in Lausanne, giving access to participants to a wide network of experts, investors, mentors and business partners.